FOCUS AND SCOPE

 C. the Editor In Chief himself evaluates the paper.

-Individual items (the author accepted paper) can be published by The International Scientific Research Organization Journal for Engineering, Technology, and Sciences (ISROJ) as soon as they are ready, the author paper will be published immediately after its acceptance (usually less than 21 days), our online publishing system will be able to add it to the "current" volume's Table of Contents.
+Individual items (the author accepted paper) can be published by The International Scientific Research Organization Journal for Medical and Clinical Sciences and Engineering as soon as they are ready, the author paper will be published immediately after its acceptance (usually less than 21 days), our online publishing system will be able to add it to the "current" volume's Table of Contents.

 PUBLICATION ETHICS AND PUBLICATION MALPRACTICE POLICY